 Introduction room Airborne Museum

-Villa Hartenstein, the historic building that houses the Airborne Museum in Oosterbeek, plays the leading role in the new design of the museum.
-This region was the place where rich people built country estates, after the Second World War the area was destroyed.
-According to director Sarah Heijse, the history of the Hartenstein estate is illustrative of what war can do.
-Hartenstein is the only publicly accessible estate left.
+Villa Hartenstein, the historic building that houses the Airborne Museum in Oosterbeek, plays a central role in the museum's new design.
+This region was once a place where wealthy people built country estates, but after World War II, the area was devastated.
+According to director Sarah Heijse, the history of the Hartenstein estate illustrates the damage war can do.
+Hartenstein is the only remaining publicly accessible estate.

-Hartenstein's story is the story of the consequences of war.
-During the Battle of Arnhem in September 1944, Hotel Hartenstein took center stage as the headquarters of the British airborne troops led by Major General Roy E. Urquhart.
+The story of Hartenstein is the story of the consequences of war.
+During the Battle of Arnhem in September 1944, Hotel Hartenstein was central to the operation as the headquarters of the British airborne troops under the command of Major General Roy E. Urquhart.

-The permanent exhibition of the Airborne Museum 'Hartenstein' tells what happened day by day during the Battle of Arnhem.
-From the airborne landings on the heath to the evacuation across the Rhine.
-After an introductory film, you will see and hear the complete story by following the route.
+The permanent exhibition at the Airborne Museum 'Hartenstein' recounts the day-to-day events of the Battle of Arnhem, from the airborne landings on the heath to the evacuation across the Rhine.
+After an introductory film, following the route reveals the complete story.

 In addition to building the interior, Kloosterboer also supplied the AV hardware for the introduction room.